 Located on the banks of the Zambezi with views over magnificent Victoria Falls, the Royal Livingstone Hotel exudes grandeur in both setting and style.
 The hotel was designed to capture the elegance of the Victorian era and features riverside sundecks, spa, and pool; an elegant afternoon tea; and lavish lounges and dining rooms.
 Each en-suite guest room has a private terrace, Wi-Fi internet access, in-room safe, tea and coffee making facilities, hair dryer, mini bar, satellite television, universal adapter socket, and air conditioning.

-Overlooking the Selinda Spillway—a waterway that links Botswana's Okavango Delta to the Linyanti and Kwando marshes, rivers, and floodplains—this elegant property includes nine thatched, elevated tents with hardwood floors, a lounge area, an en suite bathroom with full sized stone baths and antique showers, fine linens, and an extensive veranda.
+Overlooking the Selinda Spillway—a waterway that links Botswana's Okavango Delta to the Linyanti and Kwando marshes, rivers, and floodplains—this elegant property includes nine thatched, elevated tents.
+Each accommodation is outfitted with hardwood floors, a lounge area, an en suite bathroom with a full-sized stone bath and antique shower, fine linens, and an extensive veranda.
 The main lounge is an ideal spot for watching wildlife.
-There is a raised outdoor dining deck for evening meals under the stars.
-Wildlife and nature drives are conducted by resident guides in rugged and open 4x4 Toyota Landcruisers with removable canvas roof tops.
-The vehicles have excellent all-round visibility, allowing for great photo opportunities.
+There is a raised, outdoor dining deck for evening meals under the stars.
+Wildlife and nature drives are conducted by resident guides in open 4x4 vehicles with removable canvas roof tops.